Page cover

 Allows you to upload a list of production items from a CSV file, instead of entering them one by one.
 This is a quick way to set up or update items in bulk, especially helpful when working with a lot of products.

-3. Complete in the same way as for Import Stages above.
+Complete in the same way as for Importing Production Stages below.

 9